strimzi/strimzi-kafka-bridge/README.md

 * BridgeServer : a sample application which instantiates and starts the bridge;
 * BridgeReceiver : a sample applcation with a bunch of examples using AMQP receivers;
 * BridgeSender : a sample application with a bunch of examples using AMQP senders;

+## Server application

+This is a simple application which implements a server running the bridge.
+It can starts in the two following ways :

+* no parameter : a default bridge configuration will be used;
+* configuration file path : the bridge will load configuration from that (i.e. bridge.properties);

 ## AMQP Senders